Sunam: Demographics

+The table below shows the population of different religious groups in Sunam Udham Singh Wala city, as of 2011 census.

 Politics

 The city is part of the Sangrur Lok Sabha constituency.

 Landmarks

 Samadh Baba Bhai Mool Chand Sahib Ji

 This is a place in Sunam where people from all religions/communities come to pay homage to a great saint of the 17th century.
 Descendants of his legacy are known as 'Bhaike' as they all are from a small village near Sunam named 'Bhai Ki Pishour'.
 Once every year they congregate in this ancestral village named ' Chhajjli' app.
 10 km from Sunam, of theirs in a social gathering known as 'Babe Mitti'.

 Peer Banna Banoi

-Before Partition of Punjab Sunam's population was predominantly Muslim, legend has it that if there would have been 1 more peer it would have been the first 'Peergah' (Makka) in the region with 100 peers but that did not happen as 1 peer lies just outside the boundary of the city and now Muslim Community constitutes about 15 families in Sunam.
+Before Partition of Punjab, Sunam's population was predominantly Muslim, legend has it that if there would have been 1 more peer it would have been the first 'Peergah' (Makka) in the region with 100 peers but that did not happen as 1 peer lies just outside the boundary of the city and now Muslim Community constitutes about 15 families in Sunam.
 Peer Banna Banoi is an Islamic shrine in Sunam.
-People of all faiths pay homage as Peer Banna Banoi was a God fearing and a true Muslim who sacrificed his life on the day of his marriage to save the Hindu and Sikh girls from being kidnapped by the armed goons.
+People of all faiths pay homage as Peer Banna Banoi was a God-fearing and true Muslim who sacrificed his life on the day of his marriage to save the Hindu and Sikh girls from being kidnapped by the armed goons.